Getting to Phnom Penh by Private Car or Minibus

 But if you ask they’ll find cases of Angkor Beer etc and boxes of various spirits will be pulled out from under shelves with items at very cheap, totally tax free prices.
 Plus various brands of cheap Cambodian cigarettes if you smoke or want an ideal gift for a special someone.
 A couple of Thai soldiers were stocking up whilst I was there.
 They had about six bags of goodies and looked like they had a party planned.
-So I figured the place is unlikely to be busted by police any time soon.
+So I figure the place is unlikely to be busted by police any time soon.

 How you can do it in the same time . . .

 OK.
 So you don’t have your own car.
 In which case I’d recommend a private transfer from your hotel on Koh Chang to the border.
 It will take the same time as if you drive yourself.
 And for the return trip from Phnom Penh to Koh Chang, if you don’t want to arrange a transfer in advance, it will be possible to find a local driver at the border who will take you to the mainland pier for around 2,500 Baht or so.
 Although they probably wont bring you onto Koh Chang, just to the ferry pier.
 The main thing I’d advise is leaving Phnom Penh early, by 7am, so as to avoid the early afternoon rush at the border when the buses and minibuses all arrive.

 Koh Chang to Phnom Penh by Shared Minibus and Bus.